ZERO WASTE GROCERY GUIDE: MASSACHUSETTS

 -Cambridge Naturals: Bulk teas, herbs, and spices.
 They also offer locally milled package-free bar soap.

--Follow the Honey: At this spot in Harvard Square, you can find several kinds of bulk honey; plus, they offer a discount if you bring your own jar to fill.
+-Follow the Honey: At this spot in Harvard Square, you can find several kinds of bulk honey.

 -Fresh Pond Market: This store will let you bring your own jar for their freshly ground peanut butter and almond butter.

 -Pemberton Market: In addition to bulk dry goods like grains, beans, granola, nuts, seeds, snacks, and more, they also carry refillable olive oil and vinegar; you may need to buy one of their bottles the first time, but after that it can be refilled.
 You can also refill bottles with liquid household cleaners made by Common Good & Co.

 -Salt and Olive: This spot in Harvard Square has bulk teas and spices.
 You cannot bring your own containers, but they have glass jars and metal tin options.
 Once you buy a bottle of olive oil or vinegar, you can keep bringing that bottle back to be refilled over and over.